 Start with the End in Mind

+Organizing a memorable party is an art, and my friend Chavelli is masterful at it.
 It’s useful to envision how you’d like the party to work before you think about what to buy.
-It’s especially helpful to talk this through with your co-organizer, since you want to make sure that everyone is on the same page.
-Mentally walk through the experience as a guest.
+Talk this through with your co-organizer/s, since you want to make sure that everyone is on the same page.
+Mentally walk through the experience as a guest and consider the guests in attendance.
 Some questions to ask yourself:

 - What kind of atmosphere?
 Is it an intimate gathering with close friends?
 Or a “mixer” among like-minded acquaintances?
 Since the three of us have pretty different circles of friends, it naturally became an event where new interactions took place.
 Due to building’s noise-level restrictions, we also decided to keep it between 30-40 guests total.
 It was an interesting challenge to select which guests to invite… knowing that they all needed to mesh well.